Creating test VMs via GitLab CI

 www-data

-directory and the files in it:sudo chown -R www-data:www-data /srv/test-app
+directory and its contents:sudo chown -R www-data:www-data /srv/test-app

 -

-Prepare the service to start your uWSGI server.
+Prepare the service that will start your uWSGI server.
 To do this, edit the

 /etc/systemd/system/test-app.service